microsoft/HiTab/README.md

 # test
 bash test_hmtqa.sh
 ```
 The training phase takes \~10 hours on 4 V100 GPUs.

-In the latest version dataset, we have fixed some unreliable question answering pairs and improved the algorithm for hierarchy extraction, thus the qa accuracy will be slightly higher than those reported in the paper.
+If needed, we provide the baseline "MAPO with hierarchical-aware logical form" [model checkpoint](https://drive.google.com/file/d/1_S5yQ2gKH7U3v-7Aa7m55NL1lmxmhh4U/view?usp=sharing), which achieves 45.5% on dev set and 42.3% on test set.
+Both are sligtly higher than the results in paper due to the updated dataset.
+We also find that disabling trigger words in training may increase accuracy at the cost of much higher spurious program rate, thus we choose to retain the trigger words.

+## Data2text

+[TODO]

 ## Reference